tansongyang/franksongyangtan.com/src/pages/seminary/posts/2018-12-09-bible-survey-advanced-standing-exam/index.md

 1. [Canonical order of the biblical books](/seminary/bible-books-quiz)

+[^1]: If you pass an exam, you can earn credit for a course without having to take it.
-[^1]: The study guide is only available to Calvin Seminary students.
+[^2]: The study guide is only available to Calvin Seminary students.
 To avoid plagiarism, I won't copy and paste anything beyond what the exam is testing you on.